Tales of The Riverbank in Durham (and more)

 Durham Cathedral looms in the mist

 The walk took us past the huge monolithic bulk of Durham Cathedral on the Peninsula on the other side of the river.
-The towers were just scraping the cloud.
-Our fingers had already started turning numb by then, and taking gloves off became a pain, but needs must.
+The towers were just scraping the cloud as it was just a couple of hundred feet above being fog.
+Our fingers had already started turning numb by then, and taking gloves off to take photographs became a pain, but needs must.

 Looking toward The Fulling Mill in the snow